MTS Board Approves Plan for All-Electric Bus Fleet by 2040 - Times of San Diego

-The San Diego Metropolitan Transit System made a huge commitment to reduce greenhouse gas emissions today as its Board of Directors unanimously approved a transition plan to convert all of the agency’s 800 buses to zero emissions by 2040.
+The San Diego Metropolitan Transit System‘s board of directors voted unanimously Thursday to convert all of the agency’s 800 buses to zero emissions by 2040 to reduce greenhouse gas emissions.

 Support Times of San Diego's growth